 The good old Victorinox Swiss Army Dive Master 500 (ref.
-V241660) model has been on the market for some years now.
-Designed with lovers of “military diving” in mind, it must be quite popular among customers around the world if the Swiss entry-luxury brand, which is mostly known for its multipurpose knives, has finally decided to offer a relatively expensive limited edition of the piece.
+V241660) has been on the market for some years now.
+Designed with lovers of “military diving” in mind, it must be popular among customers around the world if the Swiss entry-luxury brand, which is mostly known for its multipurpose knives, has finally decided to offer a relatively expensive limited edition of the piece.
 Sporting the usual sturdy-looking body crowned with a visually complex unidirectional rotating bezel, the new version of the Dive Master 500 features a more interesting dial and is, for a change, equipped with a mechanical movement made by ETA.

-If you plan to spend the upcoming holidays at a sea resort, there is good news for you from the American brand Deep Blue Watches.
-As prolific as they are (well, in a good meaning of the adjective), the guys have recently introduced an affordable Deep Blue Sea Ram 500 diver that also combines an impressive water resistance rating with a scratch-resistant ceramic bezel: a rare mix in its price range.
+If you plan to spend the holidays at a sea resort, there is good news for you from the American brand Deep Blue Watches.
+As prolific as they are (well, in a good meaning of the adjective), the guys have recently introduced an affordable Deep Blue Sea Ram 500 diver that combines an impressive water resistance rating with a scratch-resistant ceramic bezel: a rare mix in its price range.

-Presented in a lightweight titanium body, the new Technomarine BlackReef Ti Ultimate features a highly reliable automatic movement and is adorned with whole 54 precious stones covering its unidirectional rotating bezel.
-In case you wonder, yes: those clear white, jet black and shiny yellow crystals are in fact real baguette-cut diamonds that also happen to work as markers on the diving scale.
+Presented in a lightweight titanium body, the Technomarine BlackReef Ti Ultimate features a highly reliable automatic movement and is adorned with whole 54 precious stones covering its unidirectionally rotating bezel.
+In case you wonder, yes: those clear white, jet-black, and shiny yellow crystals are in fact real baguette-cut diamonds that also happen to work as markers on the diving scale.
 And, yes: with its water resistance rating of 50 ATM, this is an actual diver although using it as such would be utterly crazy.
 And, yes: so far, this is the most bizarre diver that we have seen among this year’s premieres.